groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/documenttablecolumncollection/_index.md

 | index | int | The zero-based index of the column to return. |

 **Returns:**
-[DocumentTableColumn](../../com.groupdocs.assembly/documenttablecolumn) - A com.groupdocs.assembly.DocumentTableColumn instance from the collection at the specified index.
+[DocumentTableColumn](../../com.groupdocs.assembly/documenttablecolumn) - A [DocumentTableColumn](../../com.groupdocs.assembly/documenttablecolumn) instance from the collection at the specified index.
 ### get(String name) {#get-java.lang.String-}
 ```
 public DocumentTableColumn get(String name)
 ```

-Gets a com.groupdocs.assembly.DocumentTableColumn instance with the specified name from the collection.
+Gets a [DocumentTableColumn](../../com.groupdocs.assembly/documenttablecolumn) instance with the specified name from the collection.

 **Parameters:**
 | Parameter | Type | Description |